Hoffmann-Lab/bashbone/README.md

 ## Adapter sequences
 [&#x25B2; back to top](#bashbone)

-Adapter sequences will be automatically inferred from fastQC reports and stored as array.
+Adapter sequences listed below will be tested by FastQC, extracted from the reports and stored as arrays.
+In case of paired-end data, unknown adapter sequences will be extracted from mate overlaps utilizing BBMap.

 ```bash
 source <path/of/installation>/latest/bashbone/activate.sh